SPARC: Scalable Path-Specific Counterfactual Fairness via Causal Conditional Independence: Experiments

 \subsection{Explainability Analysis}

 We perform an explainability analysis on MIMIC-CXR and TCGA-LUAD datasets, where GradCAM \citep{selvaraju2017gradcam} is utilized to generate heatmaps.
-These heatmaps visualize the regions that contribute most significantly to the model’s predictions, for both the predicted diagnosis $\hat{Y}$ and the sensitive attribute prediction $\hat{S}$.
-The results in Fig. \ref{fig:wide-image} demonstrate the difference between Vanilla and our Fair Diagnosis framework.
+These heatmaps visualize the regions that contribute most significantly to the model’s predictions, for both the predicted outcome $\hat{Y}$ and the sensitive attribute prediction $\hat{S}$.
+The results in Fig. \ref{fig:wide-image} demonstrate the difference between Vanilla and the SPARC framework.
 We observe that in Vanilla, the heatmap on $\hat{Y}$ is highly overlapped with that on $\hat{S}$, indicating the bias from sensitive attributes.
-For example, in the MIMIC-CXR dataset, he model may focus on the breast region in female patients, meaning that any variation in “breast shape” could inadvertently affect the diagnosis.
+For example, in the MIMIC-CXR dataset, the model may focus on the breast region in female patients, meaning that any variation in “breast shape” could inadvertently affect the diagnosis.
 This overlap reveals an implicit bias, as the model leverages sensitive attribute information directly in making predictions.
 In contrast, our method showcases a clear separation between the regions highlighted for $\hat{Y}$ and $\hat{S}$ across both datasets.
-This separation suggests that our method effectively disentangles the information related to the sensitive attribute $\hat{S}$ from the diagnosis prediction $\hat{Y}$, thereby pruning the direct effect of $S$.
+This separation suggests that our method effectively disentangles the information related to the sensitive attribute $\hat{S}$ from the predicted outcome $\hat{Y}$, thereby pruning the direct effect of $S$.
 By minimizing the overlap, our framework ensures that predictions are driven by medically relevant features rather than sensitive attributes.